woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 Loading data into PostGIS from the Command Line
 ===============================================

-Depending on how OpenGeo Suite was installed pgAdmin and/or shp2pgsql may or may not have been installed.
-See the :ref:`intro.installation` section for installation instructions.
+PostGIS includes the ``shp2pgsql`` tool for converting a single or multiple shapefiles into database tables.

-PostGIS includes the ``shp2pgsql`` tool for converting shapefiles into database tables.
-This section describes how to use this tool to load a single or multiple shapefiles.
+This section uses the command line utility ``shp2pgsql`` and optionally the graphical utility ``pgAdmin``.
+These tools may not be automatically present, depending on the type of installation of OpenGeo Suite.
+Please see the :ref:`intro.installation` section for information on how to install these tools for your platform.

 How It Works